nataliehman/academic-kickstart-hugo-portfolio/content/project/adobe-max/index.md

 Again, I had to do many tests and iterations because the hardware can change the states and inputs/outputs of the prototype.
 The process was time consuming because integrating LittleBits added another layer of complexity.

-The following videos are two of the prototypes demonstrated at the Adobe Max event.
+The following videos are two of the prototypes demonstrated at the Adobe Max 2018 and UX Playground Meetup event.

 &nbsp;
 &nbsp;